ckastbjerg/issuu-maze/README.md

 - [ ] Don't allow walking through walls
 - [ ] Only render visible documents to screen
 - [ ] Create option to configure maze layout runtime (a map editor)
+- [ ] cue up clicks for reader to enhance experience...
 - [x] Improove wall generation algorithm (in some scenarios walls colide)
 - [x] Add arms/gun/something like in a FPS (oh yeah!)